 - Eleventy Zillion: A player may believe this is in play at first, until he does research and realizes that yes, "vigintillion" and "untrigintillion" are real terms.

 - Expansion Pack: You can take your financial empire to the moon upon reaching a Decillion dollars (and waiting for 200 Real Life hours.)
-It's mostly a reskin, but there are a few more Shout Outs such as the Moon Express and the fact that the "Gravity Booth" item looks like a TARDIS, and the added wrinkle that the progression of which items are more profitable to invest in than others is very different from said progression in the Earth interface.
+It's mostly a reskin, but there are a few more references such as the Moon Express and the fact that the "Gravity Booth" item looks like a TARDIS, and the added wrinkle that the progression of which items are more profitable to invest in than others is very different from said progression in the Earth interface.

 - And now there's Mars.
 Which is also basically a reskin, but with new shout-outs and a new system that allows for a X2 money multiplier every 3 hours.